jialunpeng/pay-sdk-react/README.md

 ### PC

 #### Method 1: PayButton
 Import the PayButton, click to trigger a modal displaying the WeChat QR code.
+After the user scans the QR code to complete payment, WeChat will notify the business backend of the payment result.

 ```typescript
 import { PayButton, PaymentMethod } from 'pay-sdk-react';